thsvr/calculator/README.md

 # Calculator

-> This project consists in a build a calculator for Math-magicians Inc using create-react-app, a tool built by developers at Facebook to help in a build React applications.
+> This project consists of a build a calculator for Math-magicians Inc using create-react-app.  create-react-app is a tool built by developers at Facebook to help in a build React applications.

-The screenshot will be taken after the last milestone.
+> The screenshot will be taken after the last milestone.

 ![screenshot](./app_screenshot.png)